rdlauer/articles/blues/geofencing/geofencing.md

 	  db.collection(u'mapdata').document().set(request_json)
 	  return '', 200

 **What's happening here?** The `request` parameter is literally going to be the JSON payload we send from Notehub.
-We'll cover this in more detail in a bit, but here is an example payload Notehub will send:
+Here is an example payload Notehub will send:

 	{
 	  "bars": 1,